-Whether or not your company would benefit from such an agreement will depend upon the circumstances of your business.
+Whether or not your company would benefit from a shareholders agreement will depend upon the circumstances of your business.
 In general, it is advisable to ensure, from the word go, that all parties know where they stand, and crucially that there are clear procedures in place for the resolution of disputes.
-Consequently it would be advisable in the majority of situations to put an agreement in place.
+Consequently, it would be advisable in the majority of situations to put a shareholders agreement in place.

 There may be a reluctance to do so in certain situations, such as in a family business, but just because one is related to other shareholders, this does not mean there is no scope for disputes.
 Whilst a husband and wife may commence a business on good personal terms, the lack of a shareholders agreement can cause severe complications post-divorce.
 In business, it always pays to err on the side of caution, and it is a mistake to imagine that a flourishing company will not run into trouble later on.

 Whilst there will certainly be costs involved in engaging a lawyer to draw up an agreement, and those starting a business may be more focused on matters other than corporate governance, certainty in this regard is invaluable.
 Should relations between shareholders deteriorate and there be no clear rules in place as to how disagreements are to be resolved, the business may stagnate and may even collapse.
 As ever, prevention is better than cure, and a well drafted shareholders agreement can be the difference between a growing company and a doomed enterprise.